NutNut17/thulite-project/content/docs/w1web/w109api.md

 ### GraphQL

 GraphQL is a data query language allows specifying what data is to be retrieved.
-Used in FB, GitHub API.
+Will not take unncessary data.
+Used a lot in modern web apps like GitHub, Pinterest.

 ```graphql {title="Example Query"}
 {